scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 ##**Under the covers**

 The *rhc setup* tool is a convenient command line utility to ensure that the user's operating system is configured properly to create and manage applications from the command line.
 After this command has been executed, a *.openshift* directory will have been created in the user's home directory with some basic configuration items specified in the *express.conf* file.

+    cat ~/.openshift/express.conf

 The contents of that file are as follows:

     # Default user login
     default_rhlogin=‘demo’

 	# Server API
-	libra_server = 'openshift.brokerinstance.novalocal'
+	libra_server = 'broker.summit2014.lab'

 This information will be read by the *rhc* command line tool for every future command that is issued.
 If you want to run commands as a different user than the one listed above, you can either change the default login in this file or provide the *-l* switch to the *rhc* command.